StackVista/stackstate-docs/configure/opentelemetry/what-is-opentelemetry-instrumentation.md

 ## What is a distributed trace?
 Distributed tracing is a way of tracking code or application requests as it flows through the system as a whole.
 Things like latency, errors, success statuses, and more can be tracked and monitored.
-All the events and data mentioned above will be captured and grouped within separate spans.
+All the timed operations and data mentioned above will be captured and grouped within separate spans.
 Below is an example of a Trace that contains two spans, one Lambda parent span, and one SNS child span.
 (Parent and child span definitions will be explained a bit further down inside this documentation)